UMBCCyberDawgs/old-resources/contributing.md

 The first thing you will need to contribute is a git client.
 On Linux all you need to do is use your distro's package manager to install the git package.
-On Windows or OSx you will need to go to the [git download page][1] and get either the command line package or a GUI client.
+On Windows or OS X you will need to go to the [git download page][1] and get either the command line package or a GUI client.

 First you will need to <a href="#" data-toggle="tooltip"